 PoetryXCollage Journal

-PoetryXCollage is a printed journal of artwork and writing that operates at the intersection of poetry and collage.
+PoetryXCollage is a printed journal of artwork and writing which operates at the intersection of poetry and collage.
 We are interested in found poetry, blackout poetry, collage poems, haikus, centos, response collages, response poems, word scrambles, concrete poetry, scatter collage poems, and other poems and artwork that inhabit this world.
-Each issue presents six movements of work by artists and curators.
-Page spreads are meant to be free zones of thinking where the contributor has chosen all elements of the layout: font, image place, composition, etc.

 CALL TO ARTISTS